mcsymiv/web-go-hello-app/README.md

 # web-go-hello-app (MyQ)
-#### educational web-app based on and inspired by Trevor Sawler "Bookings" Go project on [udemy](https://www.udemy.com/course/building-modern-web-applications-with-go/)
+#### Educational web-app based on and inspired by Trevor Sawler "Bookings" Go project on [udemy](https://www.udemy.com/course/building-modern-web-applications-with-go/)

 #### App
 MyQ allows me to add and search specific queries that I forget.

 I always have a trouble to remember 'How do I cut word in vim?', 'What was that command for ARP cache?' or 'What I've typed in Google that directed me to that link on SO?'.

-Well, now i can add specific query as part of my own '*search vocabulary*' and provide consice answer or short description with source link.
+Well, now i can add specific query as part of my own '*query*' and provide consice answer or short description with source link.
 Without a SMM lifestories in the blog pages.
 And/or without Google's understanding of my understanding of what I actually want to find or what I mean.

+Basically, it's a monolithic note app where I store specific answers to the generall questions that are part of my own *search vocabulary*.

 1. Add your query:
 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/45435157/206728981-8ae9a398-67c5-465e-9847-5f2ae1f4d207.png">